"How do I edit my photo to look like (insert famous photographer's name)?"

 This tutorial is a launching pad for custom color adjustments in Lightroom.
-However, there are many other tools and settings to really customize the look of an image.
+However, there are many other tools and settings that you can use to really customize the look of an image.
 Here are more tutorials for building your color knowledge.

-- Harry Guiness' tutorial on Split-Tone Processing is another way to approach custom color adjustments with a different set of sliders in Lightroom.
+- Harry Guinness's tutorial on Split-Tone Processing is another way to approach custom color adjustments with a different set of sliders in Lightroom.

 - Simon Plant explores the tone curve for creative color in Lightroom, yet another tool for crafting a custom look.